jose47709/project1-jwks/README.md

 //uvicorn server:app --host 0.0.0.0 --port 8080

-in one terminal wiindow to see it connect
+in one terminal window to see it connect

 run